rozumden/DeFMO/README.md

 * Blender 2.79b with Python enabled.

 Then, insert your paths in renderer/settings.py file.
 Then, use run_render.py to generate the dataset.
 Note that the full training dataset with 50 object categories, 1000 objects per category, and 24 timestamps takes up to 1 TB of storage memory.
-Due to this and also the ShapeNet licence, we cannot make the pre-generated dataset public - please generate it by yourself.
+Due to this and also the ShapeNet licence, we cannot make the pre-generated dataset public - please generate it by yourself using the steps above.

 ### Evaluation on real-world datasets
 All evaluation datasets can be found at http://cmp.felk.cvut.cz/fmo/.
 We provide a download_datasets.sh script to download the Falling Objects, the TbD-3D, and the TbD datasets.